 Unfortunately, workers' compensation insurance is a fairly sophisticated product that is not always easy to understand.
-Consulting an expert is highly recommended.
+But an independent insurance agent is the perfect person to guide you through picking a policy.
 This quick refresher will give you a basic understanding of workers' compensation insurance as well as Colorado specifics.

 Colorado Workers' Compensation Laws & Regulations